Blog

 We are working on adding a circuit to our new products that will directly connect to the mitigation board in the equipment without the need for a relay.
 Right now, you’ll need to use the wiring diagram above to add that functionality.

 If you have additional questions about A2L refrigerants and Arzel Zoning, give us a call at 1-800-611-8312 or send a message to tech support.
+You can also refer to this list of Arzel wiring diagrams.

 Recent Posts